THE IMPORTANCE OF MAKING A SPANISH WILL AND USEFUL ADVICE AND PRACTICAL RECOMMENDATIONS

 Don’t forget your rent, utilities, subscriptions, child support, memberships, and donations that auto-renew.
 List every single thing that bills out of your account monthly, quarterly, annually.

 Finally, do not forget writing in a letter the passwords of social networks (Facebook or similar).
 Seal all this information in an envelope and keep with the other documents.

-You should have life insurance if you have any outstanding debts or dependents. ( mortgage, etc).
+You should have life insurance if you have any outstanding debts or dependents.
+(Mortgage, etc).
 Ask the bank for a copy of this essential document.
-Some unscrupulous Banks might fraudulently refuse applying the policy on the mortgage, in order to force the legal heir to keep paying the full mortgage’s amount ( we have dealt with this situation in the recent past).
+Some unscrupulous Banks might fraudulently refuse to apply the policy on the mortgage, in order to force the legal heir to keep paying the full mortgage’s amount (we have dealt with this situation in the recent past).

 Finally, do not forget to provide your next of kin or beneficiaries, with our professional contact’s details, in order to remove huge delays (and increased tax liabilities later on).
-That would allow us to provide your beneficiaries an immediate friendly and effective help and advice, when most needed.
+That would allow us to provide your beneficiaries with an immediate friendly and effective help and advice when most needed.

 Although the Spanish will is notarized and register at the Last Will Registry in Madrid, – for our client’s peace of mind, – a duly simple copy of the will is always safely and confidentially kept in secure storage in our premises together with an electronic copy of the will in PDF format, available to our clients at any time.